+Principal Occupation(s) Trusteeships Held by

+Name Age Position Since During Last Five Years Board Member

+Richard T. 35 Chief Financial Officer 2006 Joined GSC Group in 2001 and is none

+Allorto, Jr. responsible for overseeing the financial

+statement preparation and accounting

+operations relating to the funds managed by

+GSC Group.
+Mr. Allorto was with Schering

+Plough Corp. from 1998 to 2001, where he

+worked as an Audit Supervisor within the

+internal audit group with a focus on

+operational audits of the company's

+international subsidiaries.

-Name Ag e Position Sinc Trusteeships Held by Board Member Michael J. Monticciolo 35 Chief Compliance Officer 2006 Joined GSC Group in 2006.
-From 2000 to 2006, he was with the U.S. Securities & Exchange Commission as a senior counsel in the Division of Enforcement where he investigated and prosecuted enforcement matters involving broker-dealers, investment advisers, hedge funds and public companies. none
+Michael J. 35 Chief Compliance 2006 Joined GSC Group in 2006.
+From 2000 to none

+Monticciolo Officer 2006, he was with the U.S. Securities &

+Exchange Commission as a senior counsel

+in the Division of Enforcement where he

+investigated and prosecuted enforcement

+matters involving broker-dealers,

+investment advisers, hedge funds and

+public companies.

-Other Directorships/
+Other Directorships